American Literary Translators Association: Italian Prose in Translation Award (IPTA)

 The Italian Prose in Translation Award (IPTA), which was inaugurated in 2015, recognizes the importance of contemporary Italian prose (fiction and literary non-fiction) and promotes the translation of Italian works into English.
-This $5,000 prize will be awarded annually to a translator of a recent work of Italian prose (fiction or literary non-fiction).
+This $5,000 prize will be awarded annually to a translator of a work of Italian prose (fiction or literary non-fiction) published in the previous calendar year.
 The winning translators and books are featured at the annual ALTA conference.
 Both translators and publishers are invited to submit titles.
-The winner is announced each year at the ALTA Annual Conference.
+The winner is announced each year at the ALTA annual conference.